The pros and cons of proportional representation

 In 2019, for example, analysis by the Electoral Reform Society found that across the UK, more than 22 million votes (70.8%) were "ignored because they went to non-elected candidates or were surplus to what the elected candidate needed" to win the seat.

-One of the main arguments against PR during the failed AV referendum of 2011 was that it would weaken the link between constituents and their MP.
+One of the main arguments against PR during the failed Alternative Vote referendum of 2011 was that it would weaken the link between constituents and their MP.

-Under FPTP, MPs serve the constituency they campaign in, so are more inclined to tackle local issues and represent the specific views of their constituents at a national level.
+Under FPTP, MPs serve the constituency for which they campaign, so are more inclined to tackle local issues and represent the specific views of their constituents at a national level.
 Under the PR “list” system, electoral constituencies would have to be much bigger in order to have multiple seats to fill proportionately, possibly leading to local issues being overlooked.

 FPTP allows MPs to be elected with a small overall percentage of the vote.
 Some representatives have been elected to Parliament despite 75% of their constituency voting for other candidates.